Everton vs Man City predictions, team news, betting tips, odds and Bet Builder

 TV Sky Sports Premier League

-Manchester City continue their pursuit of Premier League leaders Arsenal on Monday and will be hoping to secure a win at Everton which would move them within three points of the Gunners.
+Manchester City continue their pursuit of Premier League leaders Arsenal this evening and will be hoping to secure a win at Everton which would move them within three points of the Gunners.

 Pep Guardiola's Citizens would still have a game in hand on Mikel Arteta's men, too, so it is crucial they secure victory at the Hill Dickinson Stadium, where David Moyes's Toffees are likely to be outclassed.